openfun/k8s-la-stack-tutorial/README.md

 helm install elastic-operator elastic/eck-operator -n elastic-system --create-namespace
 ```

-Since CRDs are already deployed cluter-wide, we will now be able to deploy a
+Since CRDs are already deployed cluster-wide, we will now be able to deploy a
 two-nodes elasticsearch "cluster":

 ```sh